Mental Health Facilities Rockford, IL

 Rock Valley Community Programs Inc - 19.6 miles from Rockford, IL

 Rock Valley Community Programs Inc is a mental health treatment center in Janesville, WI, located at 203 West Sunny Lane Road, 53546 zip code area.
 Rock Valley Community Programs Inc provides outpatient treatment.
-Rock Valley Community Programs Inc offers couples/family therapy, cognitive behavioral therapy and group therapy to seniors 65 or older, adults and young adults.
-Rock Valley Community Programs Inc also supports LGBT, people requiring dual diagnosis treatment and people with PTSD.
-Additional services at Rock Valley Community Programs Inc consist of suicide prevention services, education services and case management.
+Rock Valley Community Programs Inc offers group therapy, couples/family therapy and psychotropic medication to young adults, seniors 65 or older and adults.
+Rock Valley Community Programs Inc also supports military families, people with HIV or AIDS and clients referred from the court/judicial system.
+Additional services at Rock Valley Community Programs Inc consist of suicide prevention services, education services and psychosocial rehabilitation services.

 Learn More